atcs-wang/inventory-webapp-06-first-deployment/README.md

 Note that `npm start` can also be used in place of `npm run start`.
 All the other scripts require the full "`npm run ____`" but `npm start` is a special command.

 **Most cloud deployment services use `npm start` to start your server, so it's vital important that we defined the `"start"` script.**

-Anytime you have a common command or series of commands, creating an npm script can make it more convenient, and documents it.
-We will add more of these scripts in the future.

 # (6.2) Using `helmet` for security